Rutgers vs. Illinois NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Rutgers has combined with its opponents to score more than 41.5 points in three of six games this season.
+- Rutgers and its opponents have combined to put up more than 41.5 points in three of six games this season.

-- Illinois has combined with its opponents to score more than 41.5 points in three of eight games this season.
+- Illinois' games have gone over 41.5 points in three of eight chances this season.

-- The two teams combine to score 42.1 points per game, 0.6 more than the over/under in this contest.
+- The two teams combine to average 42.1 points per game, 0.6 more than the total in this contest.

-- These two squads surrender a combined 46.4 points per game, 4.9 more than this contest's over/under.
+- This contest's over/under is 4.9 points fewer than the 46.4 these two squads combine to give up per game in 2021.

-- The Scarlet Knights and their opponents have scored an average of 49.8 points per game in 2021, 8.3 more than Saturday's total.
+- Scarlet Knights games this season feature an average total of 49.8 points, a number 8.3 points higher than Saturday's over/under.

-- The 41.5-point total for this game is 11.0 points below the 52.5 points per game average total in Fighting Illini games this season.
+- The 52.5 PPG average total in Fighting Illini games this season is 11.0 points more than this game's over/under.

 Rutgers Stats and Trends

-- Rutgers has played seven games, with three wins against the spread.
+- Rutgers has three wins against the spread in seven games this year.

-- This season, the Scarlet Knights have two ATS wins in three games as a favorite of 1.5 points or more.

-- Rutgers' games this year have gone over the point total two times in six opportunities (33.3%).
+- Rutgers' games this year have gone over the total in two out of six opportunities (33.3%).

-- When Rutgers scores more than 23.8 points, it is 1-0 against the spread and 2-0 overall.
+- Rutgers is 1-0 against the spread and 2-0 overall in games when it records more than 23.8 points.

-- The Scarlet Knights rack up 335.7 yards per game, 67.1 fewer yards than the 402.8 the Fighting Illini give up per contest.
+- The Scarlet Knights average 335.7 yards per game, 67.1 fewer yards than the 402.8 the Fighting Illini give up per contest.

 - The Scarlet Knights have turned the ball over six times this season, six fewer than the Fighting Illini have forced (12).